Northern Cape: History

-In the 2019 election, the Northern Cape was considered competitive.
-The opposition DA planned on taking over the province.
-The ANC returned as the majority party but the party's support had dropped.
-The DA was once again the official opposition with an increased seat total.
-The EFF made gains, while the Freedom Front Plus (FF+) won a seat in the legislature for the first time since 2004.

 Geography

 The Northern Cape is South Africa's largest province, and distances between towns are enormous due to its sparse population.
 Its size is just shy of the size of the American state of Montana and slightly larger than that of Germany.
 The province is dominated by the Karoo Basin and consists mostly of sedimentary rocks and some dolerite intrusions.
 The south and south-east of the province is high-lying, 1200–1900 m, in the Roggeveld and Nuweveld districts.
 The west coast is dominated by the Namaqualand region, famous for its spring flowers.
 This area is hilly to mountainous and consists of granites and metamorphic rocks.
 The central areas are generally flat with interspersed salt pans.
 Kimberlite intrusions punctuate the Karoo rocks, giving the province its most precious natural resource, diamonds.
 The north is primarily Kalahari Desert, characterised by parallel red sand dunes and acacia tree dry savanna.

 Northern Cape has a shoreline in the west on the South Atlantic Ocean.
 It borders the following areas of Namibia and Botswana: